henryaj/makers-notes/10_date_and_time.md

 => 2014-01-01 00:00:00 +0000
 ```

-In the Boris bike example, you can use ```Timecop.trave``` in your test to jump forward in time (which saves you having to wait in real-time for your method to run).
+In the Boris bike example, you can use ```Timecop.travel``` in your test to jump forward in time (which saves you having to wait in real-time for your method to run).

 ```ruby
 hire(bike)